RobinTuladhar/RobinTuladhar/README.md

 Welcome to my GitHub profile!
 I am Robin Tuladhar, a student pursuing a Bachelor's degree in Information Technology in Nepal.
 I have a strong passion for learning and exploring the fields of data science and front-end development.
 To further my understanding of data science, I have undertaken multiple projects that require data analysis, visualization, and machine learning techniques.
 I strongly believe that data science has the potential to solve real-world problems, and I am eager to continue my exploration of this exciting field.
 Furthermore, I have a keen interest in front-end development and have been working on numerous projects to improve my skills.
 I take pride in creating visually appealing and responsive web designs that provide a seamless user experience.
 <hr>
 <h1>🔭 I’m currently working on Imaze.ai</h1> <br>
 - It is a web based image caption generator where you can generate caption for any image.
-The model on the backend is constructed with the combination of CNN(VGG16) and RNN(LSTM) for my fyp (Currently private repo will public it, ones my final year is over)<br>
+The model on the backend is constructed with the combination of CNN(VGG16) and RNN(LSTM) for my fyp (Currently private repo will public it, once my final year is over)<br>
 - A portfolio website to further enchance my understandings in front end
 <hr>
 <h1>🌱 I’m currently learning</h1><br>